-- none of the intermediaries involved have a link to an EU Member State; - all the intermediaries involved have a legal professional privilege (e.g. Dutch lawyers and civil-law notaries); or - the RCBA is designed and implemented in-house without involvement of any intermediary.
+- none of the intermediaries involved have a link to an EU Member State: - all the intermediaries involved have a legal professional privilege (e.g. Dutch attorneys and civil-law notaries); or - the RCBA is designed and implemented in-house without involvement of any intermediary.

-In the case the intermediary is exempt from filing information on an RCBA because of the legal professional privilege, an intermediary must immediately notify other intermediaries involved or - if there are no other intermediaries involved - the taxpayer, that the other intermediaries or the taxpayer will have a reporting obligation.
+In the case the intermediary is exempt from filing information on an RCBA because of the legal professional privilege, an intermediary must immediately notify their client, that other intermediaries involved (if any) or the client themself will have a reporting obligation.
+Please note that if other intermediaries are involved, we advise you as client to consult with the other intermediaries and ask them whether they need to comply with a potential reporting obligation.